ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 basic_rectangle = rectangle(10, 20);
 ```

-Now, this function can be called to create a basic rectangle of a particular width and height.
+And now, this function can be called to create a basic rectangle of a particular width and height.

+---
 ```java
 void rectangle(
     int width,